-We held investments in marketable equity securities with readily determinable fair values of \$8.1 million and \$6.7 million as of March 31, 2022 and December 31, 2021, respectively.
-Unrealized gains recorded on these securities totaled \$1.4 million and \$8.8 million in interest and investment income, net, on the condensed consolidated statements of operations for the three months ended March 31, 2022 and 2021, respectively.
+We held investments in marketable equity securities with readily determinable fair values of \$6.9 million and \$6.7 million as of September 30, 2022 and December 31, 2021, respectively.
+Unrealized gains and losses recorded on these securities totaled a gain of \$0.6 million and a loss of \$6.0 million for the three months ended September 30, 2022 and 2021, respectively, and unrealized gains totaled \$0.2 million and \$2.4 million for the nine months ended September 30, 2022 and 2021, respectively, in interest and investment income loss (income), net, on the condensed consolidated statements of operations.